Minor in Possession of Alcohol in California - BPC 25662

 No matter what type of legal issue you and your child might be facing, such as drug possession or a sex crime, at our firm we have extensive experience in helping our clients understand the complexities of the juvenile court system.

-We are committed in working with juvenile case officers, the police and judges to find the best solution for your situation.
-This could include attending counseling programs for drugs or alcohol that would help reduce the charges or sentencing you receive.
+We are committed to working with juvenile case officers, the police, and judges to find the best solution for your situation.
+This commitment is aimed at making you feel supported and understood during this challenging time.

-Since any criminal charge and conviction can have very negative long term effects on a young person, I would encourage you to contact our office as soon as possible so your child can receive the legal representation they need.
+Since any criminal charge and conviction can have very negative long-term effects on a young person, I would encourage you to contact our office as soon as possible.
+This will ensure your child can receive the legal representation they need, empowering you to take control of the situation.

 Has your son or daughter been charged with possession of alcohol?
-At Cron, Israels & Stark we can offer you the legal representation you need to effectively handle the charge.
+At Cron, Israels & Stark, we can offer you the legal representation you need to handle the charge effectively.